debmalya/odysses/README.md

 `mvn test` should run unit tests.
 Tests that are not at component/class level i.e. requiring Spring container are suffixed with `IT` and are run via `mvn integration-test`.

+## Coverage

+Unit test coverage using Jacoco can be run via `mvn clean test jacoco:report` and report will be generated in `target/site/jacoco/index.html`.
+For integration tests run `mvn clean test-compile failsafe:integration-test jacoco:report`.

+**Note:** If you want to exclude a class from test report, please add the exclusion in the pom.xml for JacocoReport and also add the exclusion to `sonarCoverageExclusions` in the Jenkinsfile.

+## Run
+`mvn spring-boot:run `